-Song 1.16-17 Behold, thou art fair, my beloved, yea, pleasant: also our bed is green.
-The beams of our house are cedar, and our rafters of fir.
+Song 1.16-17 Behold, you are beautiful, my beloved, truly delightful.
+Our couch is green; the beams of our house are cedar; our rafters are pine.

 After you have been married for a short time, it will be very easy to take Debbie for granted.
 The husband will often take for granted that his wife cooks him tasty meals, cleans the house and washes his clothes.
 The wife often takes for granted that her husband cuts the grass, washes the car, and maintains the house.
 It's so easy to forget to say "thank you" or "I appreciate all that you do."
 Get in the habit of immediately and repeatedly thanking Debbie for the little things as well as the major things she does.